Table of Contents

 How long does the free trial last?

-The free LightMesh trial lasts 14 days, with an option to extend based on customer needs.
+The LightMesh free trial lasts 14 days, with extensions available upon request.

-• SaaS - self-service: Customers can sign up and starting using LightMesh immediately at https://next.lightmesh.com/register Product overview at webpage.
+- Self-service SaaS: sign up and starting using LightMesh immediately at here

 Customer Adoption & History